ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance: Introduction

-We argue that such tasks are essential for long video understanding, especially in the surveillance domain, but rarely covered in existing benchmarks.
-To address this gap, we introduce \textbf{\oursbench{}}, the first benchmark for multimodal, temporally grounded video question answering in the surveillance domain. \oursbench{} is built from UCF-Crime~\cite{sultani2018real} videos using a semi-automated data engine that extracts person entities from dense captions~\cite{yuan2023surveillance}, grounds them visually via a multimodal LLM, and generates QA pairs with precise temporal annotations across six subtasks: \emph{search}, \emph{activity}, \emph{event}, \emph{temporal}, \emph{counting}, and \emph{anomaly}.
-Crucially, person-specific questions are paired with \emph{multimodal} queries—a reference image of the individual alongside the question text—mirroring real forensic workflows.
-All QA pairs are manually verified for validity, unambiguity, and correctness of temporal groundings.
-To our knowledge, \oursbench{} is the first benchmark to jointly evaluate multiple-choice accuracy and temporal localization under both text-only and multimodal query conditions in the surveillance domain.
+While such tasks are essential for real-world scenarios, they remain absent from existing research.
+To bridge this gap, we introduce \textbf{\oursbench{}}, the first benchmark for multimodal, temporally grounded video question answering in surveillance. \oursbench{} is built from UCF-Crime~\cite{sultani2018real} videos using a semi-automated data engine that extracts person entities from dense captions~\cite{yuan2023surveillance} and visually grounds them via a multimodal LLM.
+The AI then generates QA pairs with precise temporal annotations across six subtasks: \emph{search}, \emph{activity}, \emph{event}, \emph{temporal}, \emph{counting}, and \emph{anomaly}.
+Crucially, person-specific questions use \emph{multimodal} queries—a reference image of the individual with the question text—to reflect real forensic workflows.
+All QA pairs are manually verified for validity, unambiguity, and temporal-grounding correctness.
+To our knowledge, \oursbench{} is the first benchmark to jointly evaluate multiple-choice accuracy and temporal localization under both text-only and multimodal query conditions in surveillance.

-We further present \textbf{\ours{}}, a simple yet strong multimodal RAG framework that combines three off-the-shelf components: (i) a person tracker that segments long videos into person-centric clips, drastically reducing the search space; (ii) a multimodal encoder that indexes these clips in a unified image-text embedding space, enabling retrieval with both text and image-text queries; and (iii) a video LMM that reasons over the top-$K$ retrieved clips to produce a temporally grounded answer.
-Despite its simplicity, \ours{} achieves strong performance on \oursbench{} and generalizes to open-domain long video benchmarks, demonstrating that person-centric retrieval is a powerful inductive bias for surveillance understanding.
+We further present \textbf{\ours{}}, a simple yet strong multimodal RAG framework combining three off-the-shelf components: (i) a person tracker that segments long videos into person-centric clips, drastically reducing the search space; (ii) a multimodal encoder that indexes clips in a unified image-text embedding space for text and image-text retrieval; and (iii) a videoLMM that reasons over the top-$K$ retrieved clips to produce a temporally grounded answer.
+Despite its simplicity, \ours{} achieves strong performance on \oursbench{} and generalizes to open-domain long-video benchmarks, showing that person-centric retrieval is a powerful inductive bias for surveillance understanding.